tomproux/holbertonschool-printf/README.md

 Return Value:
 1. Returns the number of characters printed after successful execution.
 2. If an error occurs, a negative value is returned.

+# EXEMPLE D'UTILISATION DE LA FONCTION PRINTF #
+	#include <stdio.h>
+	int main()
+	{
+		/*Using printf to print the text "Hi!"*/ printf("Hi!");
+		return 0;
+	}
+Output
+Hi!

+Explanation: In this program, the printf function print the text "Hi!" on the console screen.

 # COMMANDE COMPILE #